joshua-d/neural-env-py/README.md

   ```

 Here, a new instance of NeuralEnv has been constructed, and a population of neural networks have been generated with random properties fitting the arguments provided.

+The next step is to set up a fitness evaluation method.

 <br>